Koh Tao, Thailand Guide

 Best Time to Visit

-The best time to visit Koh Nang Yuan is during the dry season, which runs from December to April.
-During these months, you can expect sunny skies, calm seas, and excellent visibility for snorkeling and diving.
-The shoulder seasons of November and May can also be good, with fewer crowds and still relatively pleasant weather.
-Avoid visiting during the monsoon season (September and October) as heavy rains and rough seas can make travel difficult and limit outdoor activities.
+The best time to visit Koh Tao is during the dry season, which runs from **December to April**.
+During this period, the weather is sunny and dry, with calm seas and excellent visibility for diving and snorkeling.
+The shoulder seasons of **May-June** and **September-October** can also be good, with fewer crowds and still relatively pleasant weather.
+Avoid the monsoon season from **November**, as heavy rain and rough seas can disrupt travel plans.

 Transportation